ashokkumarta/azure-audio-redact-service/README.md

 Cognitive Services Speech Contributor
 Storage Account Contributor
 Storage Blob Data Contributor
+TODO: Role to assign Storage Blob Data Reader to speed service on storage account
 ```

 Scripts to copy/delete folder to/from Azure storage
 ---------------------------------------------------
 ```
-copy_to_az.bat
-del_from_az.bat
+azcopy login -> to login for device authentication copy_to_az.bat del_from_az.bat
 ```